Tittoh/react-reveal-effects/README.md

 If you liked this package, don't forget to star the [Github repository](https://github.com/rnosov/react-reveal-effects).

-## Live Examples
+## Examples

-A number of simple effect examples:
+Some of the animations include:
 - Fade
 - Flip
 - Rotate